vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/system-settings.md

 Custom settings include the product logo, login page logo, and product name settings.

-Product logo: supports uploading images as the logo on the top left corner of the main page.
+Product logo: supports uploading an image as the logo on the top left corner of the main page.
-Login page logo: supports uploading images as the logo on the login page.
+Login page logo: supports uploading an image as the logo on the login page.
 Product name: supports modifying the product name displayed on the login page.